swusteven/ResearchOrSwim/README.md

 - 1-year historical price chart with a 30-days moving average to gauge price momentum.
 - Yearly earnings to gauge earning strength.
-- Wall Street recommendations to gauge sentiments.
+- Wall Street analyst recommendations to gauge sentiments.
 - ResearchOrSwim Recommendations.
   - A 'buy' recommendation only if that specific stock passed ALL of the following 3 investing principles.
     1. Price Momentum: passed only if price moving average from last 30 days is increasing.